-A total of 1,449 candidates took the Examination in 2020.
-Of the total, 74% took the Examination for the first time, 20% had previously taken the Examination, but had not passed, 2% were previously certified individuals whose credentials had expired, and 4% renewed certification status.
-Beginning in March 2020, the number of candidates taking the Examination was affected by the COVID-19 pandemic resulting in the number of test takers being significantly lower than past years.
+A total of 1,454 candidates took the Examination in 2021.
+Of the total, 73% took the Examination for the first time, 19% had previously taken the Examination, 3% were previously certified individuals whose credentials had expired, and 4% renewed certification status.
+In March 2020 through 2021, the number of candidates taking the Examination was affected by the COVID-19 pandemic resulting in the number of test takers being significantly lower than in years prior to 2020.
+There were also some dates that were unavailable for scheduling or taking the Examination in December due to the planned launch of LRP in early 2022.